-Non-resident foreign employees are foreign citizens with a technical and scientific professional qualification which give them skills Angola is lacking.
+Non-resident foreign employees are foreign citizens with a technical and scientific professional qualification that gives them skills Angola is lacking.
 They are hired abroad to perform their activity in Angola for a certain period.
 These employees are subject to a special regime that sets out different formalities and obligations.
 First, it is important to stress that non-resident foreign employees need to hold a work visa to enter and work in Angola.
 Without that visa, these employees cannot develop their activity in Angola.
-In fact, the GLL expressly prescribes that if a foreign employee does not have a working visa the employment contract is null, but the employer will still be obliged to pay compensation to the employee.
+In fact, the GLL expressly prescribes that if a foreign employee does not have a working visa, the employment contract is null, but the employer will still be obliged to pay compensation to the employee.

-Regarding limitations in hiring these employees; several requirements must be met by an employer to be able to hire these employees.
+Several requirements must be met by an employer to be able to hire these employees.

-According to Presidential Decree No 43/17, 6 March, 70% of a company's workers are expected to be made up of a "national labour force", meaning Angolan workers and resident foreign employees; while 30% of the company's employees may be non-resident foreign employees.
-This means that an employer's work force must comply with these limits.
+According to Presidential Decree No 43/17, March 6th, 70% of a company's workers are expected to be made up of a "national labour force", meaning Angolan workers and resident foreign employees, while 30% of the company's employees may be non-resident foreign employees.
+This means that an employer's workforce must comply with these limits.